All About PTP Tuition

 How Do Our Prices Compare to Other Events/Experiences?

-To give some perspective, we’ve compared our tuition prices to other comparable events, based on data from 2017.
+To give some perspective, we have compared our tuition prices to other comparable events, based on recent data.
 While PTP is indeed an experience unlike any other, it is interesting to compare to other events.

 Vacation experiences (family of 4):